-Formed through classical music training and classic rock intrigue, and being challenged and shaped through an HIV positive diagnosis in 1996, T (aka ‘Tim Bartsch’) has shared his amazing story through multiple iterations of song and drama ever since.
-T was just beginning his cello studies in a Hochschule fur Musik in Detmold, Germany, and upon learning of his HIV positive status, and considering the trauma of how he contracted it, he felt his classical music studies were over.
+Formed through classical music training and classic rock intrigue, and being challenged and shaped through an HIV positive diagnosis in 1996, T (aka ‘Timothy Bartsch’) has shared his amazing story through multiple iterations of song, drama, and spoken word ever since.
+At age 20, T was just beginning his cello studies in a Hochschule fur Musik in Detmold, Germany, and upon learning of his HIV positive status, and considering the trauma of how he contracted it, he felt his classical music studies were over.
 He came back to Vancouver, Canada, not knowing how long he would live, let alone love again, T gravitated to his other musical love ~ classic rock ~ and started to write songs and sing.

-But, since T had only known classical music and its workings up to this point, his compositional style is in a through-composed manner, his classic rock songs turned out to be more in a classical music/classic rock style, or, as he likes to describe it — ‘jazzy-classical art rock’.
-T’s biggest influences are Freddie Mercury, David Bowie, John Lennon, Marvin Gaye, Stevie Wonder, Frank Zappa, Richard Strauss, and Nina Simone.
-After testing positive, he didn’t want to glorify himself anymore by having a brilliant music career, he wanted to reach the masses, tying music to a positive message of peace and hope.
+But, since T had only known classical music and its workings up to this point, his compositional style is in a through-composed manner, his classic rock songs turned out to be more in a classical music/classic rock, or — as he likes to describe it — ‘jazzy-classical art-rock musical-theateresque’ style.
+T’s biggest influences are: Freddie Mercury, David Bowie, Bob Marley, Marvin Gaye, Stevie Wonder, Frank Zappa, Richard Strauss, and Nina Simone.
+After testing positive, he did not want to glorify himself anymore by solely having a brilliant music career, T wanted to seduce the masses, tying music to a positive message of peace, hope, love, and compassion for all.
 He wanted his life, however little time he had left, to make a difference.